viperleed/viperleed/doc/content/calc/install_tensor_leed.rst

 code is expected to have the structure in :numref:`list_tensorleed_folder`.
 The name of the top-level folder is up to the user (\ :file:`my_tensorleed` in :numref:`list_tensorleed_folder`).
-However, folder names for the TensErLEED source code should be named exactly :file:`TensErLEED-v1.X.Y` for versions earlier than v2.0.0.
+However, folder names for the TensErLEED source code should be named :file:`TensErLEED-v1.X.Y` for versions earlier than v2.0.0 (see also parameter :ref:`tl_version` for more details).
 The folder name for later versions is only required to begin with :file:`TensErLEED`.
 The top-level folder (\ :file:`my_tensorleed` in :numref:`list_tensorleed_folder`) is expected to contain the compiled version of the :ref:`eeasisss_compile` source code, obtained as described in